j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Artisan.md

 *Tier II: Blank*
 *Tier III: Blank*
 **Feature: BANDOLIER**
-You have a number of vials in your bandolier equal to your twice your Tier.
+You have a number of vials in your bandolier equal to twice your Tier.
 Outside of combat, you may fill these vials with **Tricks** you know with the Alchemy tag.

 During combat, you may expend the vial to use the **Trick** without spending any **Focus Points**.
 Roll 2d6 for the **Trick**.